vexxhost/staffeln/README.md

 set the create time to 10 years old so the remove progress will be observe and retry on next retention job.

-`backup_service_period` is no longer the only fector that reflect how long `backup_service_period` is no longer the only factor that reflect how long volume should backup.
+`backup_service_period` is no longer the only factor that reflect how long volume should backup.
 It’s recommended to set `backup_min_interval` and `report_period`(see in Report part) and config a related shorter